2023 Solar Incentives Guide for Mission Bend, TX - Tax Credits & Rebates

-Solar incentives mitigate the cost of installing solar panels on your home.
-This category of financial incentives is designed to encourage more Americans to convert their home partially or fully to renewable energy.
-You may qualify for various kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Texas and others from the federal government.
-Categories of solar incentives include:
+The phrase "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+You may qualify for different kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Texas government and others from the federal government.
+Types of solar incentives might include:

 Federal Solar Incentives

-To more fully understand how the ITC might apply to your situation, contact your local Mission Bend solar panel installer and ask for more information.
+Curious how the ITC might apply to your specific situation?
+Reach out to your local Mission Bend solar panel installer to get more information.

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
-This percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
-The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, get in touch with your local Mission Bend solar installation company.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to talk with your local Mission Bend solar panel installers.